palmerr23/EtherAudio/README.md

 ## Thanks
 Special thanks go to Shawn Silverman for assistance in ironing out the network layer bugs.

+Thanks also to Vincent Burel for the valueable assistance with all things VBAN.

 Processed with https://products.aspose.app/words/conversion/word-to-md